t24kc/iot-kit/README.md

     interval_minutes: 10
   # light sensor
   bh1750fvi:
-    use: True
+    use: True # or False
   # temperature, humidity sensor
   sft31:
-    use: True
+    use: True # or False
   # co2, temperature, humidity sensor
   co2mini:
-    use: True
+    use: True # or False
   # distance, light sensor
   vl6180:
-    use: True
+    use: True # or False
 ```

 ## Run Script